 In some instances, Starburst Galaxy staff may be required to access customer information via the Starburst Galaxy user interface to provide customer support, fulfill legal requirements, or for other legitimate business purposes.
 Your data sources for Starburst Galaxy are managed by you in a cloud provider infrastructure.

 - Do any Starburst staff have access to my business’s catalog data within

 - my production environment?

-Only a limited number of privileged users at Starburst Galaxy are granted access to the production environment.
+Only a limited number of privileged users at Starburst are granted access to the production environment.
 Access to confidential data is granted on a need-to-know basis.
 Access to catalog data is only permitted for troubleshooting or to resolve any emergency situations.

 In order to provide the services to you, Starburst Galaxy utilizes third-party vendors (subprocessors) for functions such as platform analytics, marketing services, and so forth.
-Starburst Galaxy does not allow these third-party service providers to use your personal data for their own purposes.
+Starburst does not allow these third-party service providers to use your personal data for their own purposes.